 - Platform usage history (established Google accounts)

-- Cross-platform behavior tracking
+- Cross-platform behaviour tracking

 Trustpilot requires: